Diocese of Krk

-The Diocese of Krk (Krčka biskupija; Dioecesis Veglensis) is an ecclesiastical territory or diocese of the Roman Catholic Church active on the Croatian islands of Krk, Rab, Cres and Lošinj, as well as a few smaller ones and also a mission serving the Croatian people of New York: Blessed Ivan Merz in Astoria NY under the Brooklyn Diocese.
+The Diocese of Krk (Krčka biskupija; Dioecesis Veglensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church active on the Croatian islands of Krk, Rab, Cres and Lošinj, as well as a few smaller ones and also a mission serving the Croatian people of New York: Blessed Ivan Merz in Astoria NY under the Brooklyn Diocese.
 The diocese is centred in the town of Krk.
 It was first erected in 900.

 Under Bishop Antun Mahnić (1896–1920), the Altslawi academy was established in 1902, and existed until 1927.

 Currently, Bishop Ivica Petanjak is head of the diocese.
 The diocese's patron is Saint Quirinus of Sescia (locally called Sveti Kvirin).

 History

 The Diocese of Krk was known historically as Veglia, its Italian name.
 In the year 1000 it had a bishop, Vitalis, who was present at a synod in Spoleto.
 Pope Eugene III made it a suffragan of the Archdiocese of Zara; for a period from 1828 it was under the Archdiocese of Görz.
 Bartholomaus Bozarich was present at the assembly of bishops in 1849 and his successor was a member of the First Vatican Council.

 Ossero and Veglia were united in 1818.
 The Diocese of Ossero (Lusin, Absor, Auxerensis), with its see at Osor, was older; Pope John VIII wrote to its bishop in 870.
 The fifty-fifth bishop, Raccamarich, was transferred to the Diocese of Cattaro in 1818.

 The Diocese of Arbe or Rab was even older.
 Its first known bishop attended a council at Salona in 530.
 The fifty-eight bishop, Galzigna (d. in 1823), was also the last, as his diocese was then merged into that of Veglia.